thosgood/this-weeks-finds/markdown/101-151/week136.md

 category - see ["Week 115"](#week115) for an explanation of this notion.)

-In this setup, the usual sort of strict ω-category may be defined as a reflexive globular set X together with various "composition" operations that allow us to compose n-cells x and y whenever t\^j(x) = s\^j(x), obtaining an n-cell
+In this setup, the usual sort of strict $\omega$-category may be defined as a reflexive globular set X together with various "composition" operations that allow us to compose n-cells x and y whenever t\^j(x) = s\^j(x), obtaining an n-cell